School Board Policy 530 - Procedure for Providing Notice of Immunization Requirements

 B. A MIIC (Minnesota Immunization Information Connection) check is made by school health personnel regarding student immunization status.

-C. A call is made to the family physicians office to secure dates regarding student’s current immunization status.
+C. School health personnel contact the student's primary health clinic to secure dates regarding the student’s current immunization status.

 D. When needed, a cultural liaison is contacted to assist with student and family communication.

 E. A referral is made to the health care provider or the local public health immunization clinics for those that do not have insurance; this information is also included in all notices sent home to parents/guardians

 VI.
 Review of Student Health Records to Determine Whether the Required Information Has Been Provided

 A. Immunization information on all students shall be reviewed every year, as part of the AISR (Annual Immunization Status Report) required by the Minnesota Department of Health (MDH).
-Annually by the date set forth by MDH or by December 1st of each school year the school district will forward a report to MDH summarizing the immunization status.
+Annually by the date set forth by MDH or by December 1 of each school year the school district will complete a report to MDH summarizing the immunization status.
 The school nurse assigned to the school is responsible for completing and submitting the AISR.

 B. Immunization information on enrolling students transferring into the school district is reviewed at the time of enrollment by the school nurse or health assistant.
-If the immunization information is not included at the time of enrollment, school health personnel will contact the family, previous school, or check the state database to get immunization information using phone, fax or written request for immunization records.
+If the immunization information is not included at the time of enrollment, school health personnel will contact the family, previous school, or check the state database to get immunization information.

 VII.
 Maintenance of Student Immunization Records

-A. All information is entered into Skyward and updated as information is received from parents.
-District Center personnel maintain data on Skyward.
+A. All information is entered into the student information system and updated as information is received from parents.
+District Center personnel maintain data on the student information system.

 B. A paper copy of immunization records is placed in the Student's Health Files.
 The Student Health File follows the student from school to school in the district.
 Upon graduation, the District Center stores the Student Health File.